The Applicant Guide: Tank-mix recommendations on product labels

 This is the combination by the user of two or more PPP (or PPPs with an adjuvant) in the same spray tank to reduce the number of spray operations.
 It is done when the appropriate application timing for the individual PPP coincides, and it is therefore possible to reduce the number of spray operations by applying the products together.
 A product label 'Compatibility' section may recommend that a product can be mixed with another product.
 Such tank-mixes must be shown to be physically and chemically compatible.
 This section of the label may also advise on tank-mixes which are known to be incompatible or on specific mixing instructions to be used with compatible mixes.

 This is the combination by the user of two or more products in the same spray tank to obtain better pest control than if the products were applied alone.
-A positive tank-mix occurs when a product label recommends a mixture to give an enhanced effect when the tank-mix is used (eg to control additional pests; to reduce the application rate of one or more of the products).
+A positive tank-mix occurs when a product label recommends a mixture to give an enhanced effect when the tank-mix is used (for example to control additional pests; to reduce the application rate of one or more of the products).
 In such cases, the mix must be shown to be physically and chemically compatible and biologically compatible (effective and crop-safe).
+In some circumstances the only use(s) on a PPP product label requires the use of a second pesticide or adjuvant, meaning the tank mix is required to achieve any efficacious use of the product.

 In either case you cannot include recommendations for tank mixes containing 2 or more anticholinesterase products unless we have fully assessed the toxicological effects – you should contact us for guidance on the additional data requirement.